Ekram49/Ekram49.github.io/_posts/2021-11-30-Fishing-Predictor.md

 ---
 layout: post
-title: Fishing predictor
+title: Fishing Predictor
-subtitle: A web app to predict fishing activity of vessels
+subtitle: A Web App to Predict Fishing Activity of Vessels
 image: https://eco-business.imgix.net/uploads/ebmedia/fileuploads/shutterstock_126712838.jpg?fit=crop&h=960&ixlib=django-1.2.0&w=1440
 ---

-This web app is built to predict fishing activity of Pole and Line vessels using the vessels position, speed and the time of the year.
-The data was collected from “Global Fishing Watch” – a non-profit that does scientific research using data and analysis to make fishing activity more sustainable.
+This web app predicts the fishing activity of Pole and Line vessels based on their position, speed, and the time of year.
+The data comes from Global Fishing Watch, a non-profit organization that uses data and scientific analysis to promote more sustainable fishing practices.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/map%20of%20fishing.png)

-## Data analysis and Feature Engineering
+## Data Analysis and Feature Engineering

-The dataset has various features like 'Longitude', 'Latitude', 'Speed' etc which is used to predict the vessels fishing activity.
+The dataset includes various features such as Longitude, Latitude, and Speed, which are used to predict the fishing activity of vessels.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/Features.png)

-Features like speed, distance from port, Longitude and Latitude was taken directly from the data.
-The feature “Area” as created from calculating Longitude and Latitude, and Month was extracted from Timestamp data.
+Features such as speed, distance from port, longitude, and latitude were taken directly from the dataset.
+Additionally, the feature “Area” was created by calculating values based on longitude and latitude, and month was extracted from the timestamp data.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/Area.png)

 ## Predictive Model

-For prediction “Random Forest Classifier” model was used since it is suitable for both numerical and categorical variables.
+For prediction, we used a Random Forest Classifier model because it handles both numerical and categorical variables effectively.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/Model.png)

-## Model accuracy and Precision
+## Model Accuracy and Precision

-After running and testing the model it was found that the model had a test score of 96%, which is a pretty good score.
-But since the data was imbalanced, I decided that a high accuracy score may not be a good metric for the model.
-So, I also checked precision, recall and f1 score of the model.
-All of them had scored over 90%.
+After running and testing the model, we found it achieved a 96% test accuracy, which is impressive.
+However, since the dataset was imbalanced, accuracy alone wasn’t a reliable metric.
+To get a better understanding, I also evaluated the model’s precision, recall, and F1 score—all of which scored above 90%, indicating strong overall performance.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/Confusion%20Matrix.png)
 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/Classification%20report.png)

-## Web app
+## Web App

-Finally, I created a web app using Heroku and integrated the model.
-Now anyone can with the necessary information can use the app to predict fishing activity.
+Finally, I created a web app hosted on Heroku that integrates the predictive model.
+Now, anyone with the necessary information can use the app to predict fishing activity.

 ![Crepe](https://raw.githubusercontent.com/Ekram49/gfw/master/Images/Prediction%20page.png)